typedb/bazel-distribution/README.md

 </pre>

-    Deploy `assemble_npm` target into npm registry using token authentication
+    Deploy `assemble_npm` target into npm registry using token authentication.

     ## How to generate an auth token

-    ### On `npmjs.com`
-    1. Sign in to the user account at https://npmjs.com that is used in your CI and has permissions to publish the package
-    2. Navigate to the account's "Access Tokens", generate a new one and store it somewhere safe

-    ### On `repo.vaticle.com`, or any other `npm` repository
+    ### Using the command line (`npm adduser`)
     1. Run `npm adduser <repo_url>` (example: `npm adduser --registry=https://repo.vaticle.com/repository/npm-private`)
     2. When prompted, provide login credentials to sign in to the user account that is used in your CI and has permissions to publish the package
     3. If successful, a line will be added to your `.npmrc` file (`$HOME/.npmrc` on Unix) which looks like: `//repo.vaticle.com/repository/npm-snapshot/:_authToken=NpmToken.00000000-0000-0000-0000-000000000000`.
 The token is the value of `_authToken`, in this case `NpmToken.00000000-0000-0000-0000-000000000000`.
     4. Save the auth token somewhere safe and then delete it from your `.npmrc` file

+    ### Using a UI

+    Some remote repository managers (e.g. the `npm` registry, https://npmjs.com) provide a UI to create auth tokens.

+    #### `npm` registry (`npmjs.com`)

+    1. Sign in to the user account at https://npmjs.com that is used in your CI and has permissions to publish the package
+    2. Navigate to the account's "Access Tokens", generate a new one and store it somewhere safe

 **ATTRIBUTES**